News you can use! The 1950 Census

 TRIVIA

-The first federal census was taken in 1790 and has been repeated every 10 years since, in years ending in zero.
+- The first federal U.S. Census was taken in 1790 and has been repeated every 10 years since, in years ending in zero.

-151 million Americans (including those residing abroad) were recorded in the 1950 Census, a 14.5% increase versus the number recorded in the previous Census,
+- 151 million Americans (including those residing abroad) were recorded in the 1950 Census, a 14.5% increase versus the number recorded in the previous U.S. Census.

-The 1950 Census was the last time enumerators personally visited most households with large multi-family census sheets.
-During the 1960 and later censuses, households received enumeration forms in the mail and mailed them back to the Census Bureau.
+- The 1950 U.S. Census was the last time enumerators personally visited most households with large multi-family census sheets.
+During the 1960 and later censuses, households received enumeration forms in the mail and mailed them back to the U.S. Census Bureau.

-If you already know that you qualify and you are ready to get started, sign up for our Full Assistance Start-to-Finish Program: we will acquire all the needed vital records from both Italy and the U.S., process all the required amendments, and complete your portfolio with apostilles and translations to Italian.
-We’ll prepare you for your appointment at the Consulate, instruct and coach you if applying in Italy, or introducing you to our affiliate law firm in Italy for handling the 1948 Challenge Lawsuits.
+If you already know that you qualify for dual Italian citizenship and you are ready to get started, sign up for our Full Assistance Start-to-Finish Program.
+We will acquire all the needed vital records from both Italy and the U.S., process all the required amendments, and complete your portfolio with apostilles and translations to Italian.
+We will prepare you for your appointment at the Italian Consulate, instruct and coach you if applying in Italy, or introduce you to our affiliate Italian law firm for handling the 1948 Challenge Lawsuits.